Visiting Singapore with the whole clan? You’ll want to check out these family-friendly places that will keep both the kids and grown-ups entertained.

 National Gallery Singapore.
 1 Saint Andrew’s Road, Singapore 178957.

-Stomp around in a roomful of virtual flowers, play with glowing spheres, or lose yourself in a galaxy made of crystals at Future World, a visually stunning exhibition at the ArtScience Museum.
+Stomp around in a room full of virtual flowers, play with glowing spheres, or lose yourself in a galaxy made of crystals at Future World, a visually stunning exhibition at the ArtScience Museum™.

-Japanese design collective teamLab created these dazzling installations by bringing together cutting-edge technology, an artist’s instinct and a child-like fascination with the world.
-Trust us: you’ll struggle to keep up with the kids at this exhibition.
+Japanese design collective, teamLab, created these dazzling installations by bringing together cutting-edge technology, an artist’s instinct and a child-like fascination with the world.

 ArtScience Museum.
 6 Bayfront Avenue, Singapore 018974.